 An LTV will usually range anywhere from 65% to 80% for a commercial loan.
 However, it is good to note that a lower LTV can qualify for a more favorable financial rate.This is because a lower LTV will have more stake in a property, which in turn means less risk from the lender’s point of view.

 It is also important to know that for DSCRs, a lender will usually look for one that is at least at 1.25%.
 Anything that is less than one percent shows lenders there is negative cash flow.

 Before a provider decides whether or not to approve you for funding, they will often look at your proposed collateral and determine how much it is worth.
 In these situations, the more valuable the collateral, the better chance you’ll be approved for funding and the less interest you might end up paying.
 With commercial real estate financing, you offer your commercial real estate as collateral for your funding.
 Providers like this type of collateral because property is generally a safe investment.
 The interest rate for this type of funding can be comparatively low.

 Commercial real estate financing is not the same thing as getting funding to pay for commercial real estate.
 With this type of funding, you use real estate you already own as collateral to get money to pay for specific business projects, such as the construction of a structure on your commercial property.
 This type of funding is risky because if you default on the agreement, you could lose the property that your business is built on.

 If you need the money fast, you might be disappointed about how long it can take to get approved for commercial real estate financing.
 Remember, the provider will need to look at your business’s finances as well as the value of the real estate you will use as collateral.
 This takes time.

 Commercial Real Estate Loans at a Glance

 If you have plans to build a business project or a structure for your company, commercial real estate financing might be a viable option.
 Here are the main points:

-There are a number of different projects you can use this money for, but your provider will probably require you to use the money to build some kind of a structure.
+- There are a number of different projects you can use this money for, but your provider will probably require you to use the money to build some kind of structure.